Are you thinking about or currently selling insurance?

-If you’re like me, you’re very entrepreneurial.
-I owned a personal training business before getting involved in the insurance sales business.
+Prior to learning how to sell insurance successfully, I owned a personal training business before getting involved in the insurance sales business.

 If you’ve always wanted to own your own business… if you’ve wanted the benefits of entrepreneurship provides like freedom and income maximization… the insurance business offers it.

 For example, you decide who you want to work with.
-You decide how you want to work.
-You create your own business plan.
+You also can decide which market is best to target.
+And you create your own business plan.